wpilibsuite/allwpilib/upstream_utils/README.md

 cd allwpilib/upstream_utils
 ```

+Update the list of patch files in `update_lib.py`, then rerun `update_lib.py` to
-Rerun `update_lib.py` to reimport the thirdparty files.
+reimport the thirdparty files.
 ```bash
 ./update_lib.py
 ```